Download a PDF version of this document

 Proceedings published by Springer

-40 Daniel R. Thomas, Alastair R. Beresford and Andrew Rice.
+41 Daniel R. Thomas, Alastair R. Beresford and Andrew Rice.
 Security Metrics for the Android Ecosystem.
-To appear in the Proceedings of the 5th Annual ACM CCS Workshop on Security and Privacy in Smartphones and Mobile Devices (SPSM), 2015.
+Proceedings of the 5th Annual ACM CCS Workshop on Security and Privacy in Smartphones and Mobile Devices (SPSM), pp 87--98, 2015.
+ACM Press.